UnProgramator/ProiectSE/README.md

 python SE_core/mainModule.py
 ```
 note you must be located in SE_core/SE_core when you run the command
 then open your browser and type *localhost:5000*

+## License
+The aplication is licensed under [BSD 3-Clause "New" or "Revised" License](https://github.com/UnProgramator/ProiectSE/blob/master/LICENSE)